Professor Klemens Białecki, Ph.D.

 The author and the co-author of over 30 books, monographs and textbooks, author of over 200 articles.
 His work entitled "Elements of export marketing" (published in 1968) was the first book on that subject published in Central and Eastern Europe.

 Grażyna Ciurzyńska, M.A. - is a graduate of the faculty of Foreign Trade at the Warsaw School of Economics, a many years research and teaching worker of Collegium of World Economy of Warsaw School of Economics.
 For over 20 years associated with the banking sector.
 She worked on senior managerial positions in the area of corporate and retail market and a payment market in leading institutions of the financial sector.
-The Vice-chair of supervisory board in PKO Bank Polski S.A.
+The Vice-chair of supervisory board in PKO Bank Polski S.A., Interim President of the Board in The Polish Investment and Trade Agency.
 She oversees the process of service of cooperation with investors and financial intitutions in the county and abroad.

 Leszek Hajkowski, M.A.